mazetoken/SLP-smart-contract-tokens/README.md

 ### To get into your wallet, where your tokens are:

-- create a new Electron Cash SLP wallet with "Importing Bitcoin Cash addressess or private keys" option (do not create a standard wallet or multi-signature wallet) - use Alice private key (WIF you have saved before), go to Tokens tab - you should see your tokens there
+- create a new [Electron Cash SLP wallet](https://github.com/simpleledger/Electron-Cash-SLP/releases/download/3.6.7-dev6/Electron-Cash-SLP-3.6.7-dev6-setup.exe) with "Importing Bitcoin Cash addressess or private keys" option (do not create a standard wallet or multi-signature wallet) - use Alice private key (WIF you have saved before), go to Tokens tab - you should see your tokens there

-_To send REBEL tokens from Alice (your) wallet send some BCH (eg. 0.00000600 BCH) to Alice wallet address first and than you can withdraw tokens to another wallet (send tokens and check "Also send BCH" - send max)_
+To send REBEL tokens from Alice (your) wallet:

+- method 1: send some BCH (e.g. 0.00000600 BCH) to Alice wallet address first and than you can send tokens to another SLP wallet (send tokens tab and check "Also send BCH" - send max)

+- method 2: use my [Post Office server](https://github.com/mazetoken/slp-post-office-server) to send minted tokens without BCH in Alice (your) wallet

 _*If you need any help go to MAZE SLP Token [Telegram Group](https://t.me/mazeslptoken)_